tapscodes/PictureLab/README.md

 - Yes
 3. Does the following code compile?
 - **DigitalPicture p = new DigitalPicture();**
-- No, DigitalPicture is an abstract class
+- No, DigitalPicture is an interface, so it can't be an object
 4. Assuming that a no-argument constructor exists for SimplePicture, would the following code compile?
 - **DigitalPicture p = new SimplePicture();**